niplav/site/reports.md

 calm, crisp, clear, crystalline, relaxed, and open state.
 In that state I was sharply aware of the (often uncomfortable) sensations in my shoulders and legs, but didn't mind them very much, they were just happening on my body.
+To be metaphoricaly, I felt like a huge crystal in which sensations simply bouncing from one facet to the other or snaking along in faults along the surface, the underlying substrate completely unperturbed by the content of the sensations.
+The saying "awareness is unsullied by the contents that pass through it" comes to mind.

-The main factor was equanimity, and a ~lack of inner monologue.
+The main factor of this state was equanimity, and a ~lack of inner monologue.

+In this state I tried to follow Brasington's instructions to enter the fifth jhana by expanding the subjective space around me, but didn't succeed.

 My best guess is that I (for lack of sukha) just had to jump over it and enter the third jhana<sub>25%</sub>, though the descriptions